 - When you are looking to insure a new vehicle, you would be eager to protect it with add-on covers such as the Zero Depreciation cover, Return to Invoice cover, etc. Insurance providers offer attractive rates on these add-ons for the benefit of policyholders.

-- In case you have accumulated a No-Claim bonus from your previous auto insurance, you can transfer it effortlessly to the insurance of your new car.
+- In case you have accumulated a No-Claim bonus from your previous auto insurance, you can transfer it effortlessly to the .
 This is particularly useful when you have accumulated an NCB that would give you a discount of around 50% on your car insurance premium.